hypo69/hypo/docs/consultant/gemini/en/fast_api/header.md

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :returns: Path to the root directory if found, otherwise the directory where the script is located.
+    :raises FileNotFoundError: if no marker file is found
+    :return: Path to the project root.
-    :rtype: Path
+    :rtype: pathlib.Path
     """
+    # Initialize the project root path
     current_path = Path(__file__).resolve().parent
     project_root = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):
             project_root = parent
             break
+    # Add project root to sys.path if it's not already there
     if project_root not in sys.path:
         sys.path.insert(0, str(project_root))
     return project_root